Aximilius/Endersteel/README.md

 # Future Plans
 - Add special effects to armor
 - Allow the use of Endersteel blocks as a beacon base
+- Netherite and Endersteel horse armor
+- Sort the creative inventory to include Endersteel items (if possible)